Tracy Llanera (Philosophy – Macquarie University)

 "Combatting Egotism: Intellectual Humility as Self-Enlargement"

-Tracy Llanera works at the intersection of philosophy of religion and social and political philosophy.
+Tracy Llanera works at the inter- section of philosophy of religion and social and political philosophy.
 Her research engages new ways of thinking about nihilism and ethics in contemporary life.
 She was awarded her Ph.D. in philosophy in April 2016 by Macquarie University, Australia.
 Her work has appeared in Philosophy and Social Criticism, Contemporary Pragmatism, Critical Horizons: A Journal of Philosophy and Social Theory and the International Journal for Philosophy of Religion.
-She has taught at the Department of Philosophy and the Department of Anthropology at Macquarie University and at the University of Santo Tomas (Philippines).
+She has taught in the Department of Philosophy and the Department of Anthropology at Macquarie University and at the University of Santo Tomas (Philippines).
 Her academic webpage is https://tracyllanera.com/.

-During her residential fellowship, she aims to develop the concepts of egotism and self-enlargement – ideas inspired by the American pragmatist Richard Rorty – as ways of understanding what the virtue of intellectual humility might mean in the healthy functioning of a modern liberal democracy.
+During her residential fellowship (FALL 2017) she aims to develop the concepts of egotism and self-enlargement – ideas inspired by the American pragmatist Richard Rorty – as ways of understanding what the virtue of intellectual humility might mean in the healthy functioning of a modern liberal democracy.
 In particular, she plans to fashion the idea of self-enlargement in a manner that is indebted to the pluralist conception of intellectual humility.

 Ufuk Topkara (Islamic Theology – University of Paderborn)